 Nature, history and culture in one place

 Once part of the Edo Castle grounds, the park retains several original gates and sections of the moat.
 The pond is the focal point of Kitanomaru, and a small brook plays hide-and-seek among the trees.
-If you need a culture fix, check out the Museum of Modern Art or the Science Museum housed within.
+If you need a culture fix, check out the National Museum of Modern Art or the science museum housed within.

 A vision of cherry blossoms and autumn leaves

-During the spring, Kitanomaru Park is a wonderful spot for a picnic under pink cherry blossoms or gaze at the boats floating in the moat (and you can rent a boat if you like).
+During the spring, Kitanomaru Park is a wonderful spot for a picnic under pink cherry blossoms or for gazing at the rowboats floating in the moat (and you can rent a rowboat if you like).
 Toward the west side of the park you'll find Momiji-en, a garden of maple trees that turn fiery red in the fall.
 Around the pond are several huge gingko trees adorned with bright golden leaves from late November to early December.

 A wide variety of wild birds